LoriNewhouse/Springboard_Machine_Learning_Engineering_Certification_Program/README.md

-# MLE Bootcamp
+# MLE Certification Program

-This repo contains the capstone project, mini-projects, and homework exercises for my work in the Springboard Machine Learning Engineering bootcamp.
+This repo contains the capstone project, mini-projects, and homework exercises for my work in the Springboard Machine Learning Engineering Certification Program.

 https://www.springboard.com/courses/ai-machine-learning-career-track/